If you have any questions, concerns or comments about this section of our website, please contact email@example.com.

 Offers programs and courses to EAL students to prepare them for academic English usage, as well as providing assistance to students already enrolled in classes.
 The following part-time courses are offered by the English Language Centre: Academic Essays, Conversation and Discussion, Critical Reading and Summary Writing, Grammar Review, Oral Presentations, Pronunciation, Research Writing for Graduate Students, Oral English for Graduate Students (Medicine), and Research Writing for Graduate Students (Medicine).
 For a schedule of their courses, visit the part-time course schedule section of the ELC website.

-If you are a U of M student in the Faculty of Graduate Studies and you are preparing for a thesis presentation, you are eligible to participate in ThesisSPEAK (Sessions to Practice English And communicate Knowledge clearly) offered by the English Language Centre at the U of M. Contact: Cheryl Bodnarus by email or call 204-474-9941 for more information or to request a registration form.
+If you are a U of M student in the Faculty of Graduate Studies and you are preparing for a thesis presentation, you are eligible to participate in ThesisSPEAK (Sessions to Practice English And communicate Knowledge clearly) offered by the Centre for the Advance or Teaching and Learning at the U of M. Contact: Cheryl Bodnarus by email or call 204-474-9941 for more information or to request a registration form.

 Provides students with an excellent and fun way to improve their oral skills and to meet new people.